JonathanSchndr/Beat-My-Buddy-4-Peloton/README.md

 ## :steam_locomotive: Roadmap

+- :white_check_mark: Log in with your Peloton account
-- :construction: Find Peloton users
+- :white_check_mark: Find Peloton users
 - :hourglass: Track the highscore of your friends
-- :hourglass: Log in with your Peloton account
 - :hourglass: Get statistics on Peloton accounts
 - :sparkles: Any other ideas? => Issue / PR